Skyway666/Assignment-2--Pathfinding/README.md

 Also, if timed correctly, slide can go under flying enemies.

+Links:

-GitHub Link to previous project: https://github.com/Skyway666/Assignment-1--2D-Platformer GitHub Link to this project(from commit "Assignment 2 finished.
+GitHub Link to previous project: https://github.com/Skyway666/Assignment-1--2D-Platformer

+GitHub Link to this project(from commit "Assignment 2 finished.
 Beggining assignment 3" onwards): https://github.com/Skyway666/Assignment-3--UI

+Link to the website of the game: https://skyway666.github.io/Assignment-3--UI/

 Game by: